Trump signals strikes against Syria, lays into Assad ally Russia

 Last year, the United States carried out strikes from two Navy destroyers against a Syrian air base after another toxic gas attack on a rebel-controlled pocket.

-(Additional reporting by Dahlia Nehme in Beirut, Jeffrey Heller in Jerusalem, Michelle Nichols at the United Nations, Andrew Osborn and Maria Kiselyova in Moscow, William Schomberg in London, Anthony Deutsch in Amsterdam, Steve Holland, Idrees Ali, Mark Hosenball, Phil Stewart, Jeff Mason and Yara Bayoumy in Washington, Jamie Freed in Singapore and Stephanie Nebehay in Geneva; Writing by Mark Heinrich, Editing by Angus MacSwan and Alistair Bell)
+(Additional reporting by Dahlia Nehme in Beirut, Jeffrey Heller in Jerusalem, Michelle Nichols at the United Nations, Andrew Osborn and Maria Kiselyova in Moscow, William Schomberg in London, Anthony Deutsch in Amsterdam, Steve Holland, Idrees Ali, Mark Hosenball, Phil Stewart, Jeff Mason and Yara Bayoumy in Washington, Jamie Freed in Singapore and Stephanie Nebehay in Geneva; Writing by Mark Heinrich, Editing by Angus MacSwan, Alistair Bell, Toni Reinhold)